kiboschool/course-july-2023-onboarding/src/lessons/setup/academic-accounts.md

 ### Your account credentials
-Your username is {yourfirstname}.{yourlastname}@kibo.school Your password is your Kibo ID, e.g., "KID123456789"
+Your username is {yourfirstname}.{yourlastname}@kibo.school

+Your password is your Kibo ID, e.g., "KID123456789"

 Once you’ve watched the video and are ready to set up your account:
 1. Open Google Chrome browser
-2. In Chrome browser, at the top right, click Profile  then Add
+2. At the top right, select "Profile" icon then Add
-3. Click Sign In then sign in the with the email address and password that was shared with you via email
+3. Click Sign In.
+Then sign in the with your Kibo email address and password

 You will be required to update your password the first time you login.
 We suggest you use a <a href="https://github.com/kiboschool/setup-guides/blob/main/academic-software.md" target="_blank">password manager</a> to create and store passwords.

+You will also be required to use 2 factor authentication to keep your account secure.

 ## 2 - Create a Zoom Account
-Once youset up your Kibo Google Account, <a href="https://zoom.us/signup" target="_blank">create a Zoom account using your Kibo email</a>.
-Simply use the <a href="https://zoom.us/google_oauth_signin" target="_blank">Sign in with Google option</a> and select your Kibo account.
+After setting up your Kibo Google Account, <a href="https://zoom.us/signup" target="_blank">create a Zoom account using your Kibo email</a>.
+Use the <a href="https://zoom.us/google_oauth_signin" target="_blank">Sign in with Google option</a> and select your Kibo account.

 <aside>
    ❗ Your Kibo classes will require you to be logged in to zoom with a kibo.school account.
 So, even if you already have another Zoom account, you must create a new one with your kibo.school email.
 </aside>

-After creating your zoom account:
+After creating your Zoom account:
 1. Download the Zoom desktop client <a href="https://zoom.us/download", target="_blank">here.</a> Open the desktop app and sign in with your Kibo account
 2. Go to the zoom web app (https://zoom.us/), click "Sign In" at the top right, and sign in with your Kibo account

 ## 3 - Download the Mentimeter Zoom App
-Mentimeter is an interactive presentation tool that you will use frequently for polls, quizzes, Q&As and more.
+Mentimeter is an interactive presentation tool that you will use frequently in your classes to engage with polls, quizzes, Q&As and more.
 Mentimeter has a Zoom app that allows you to join and reply from your Zoom meeting.
 Ensure that you are signed in to Zoom (on web and desktop) then <a href="https://marketplace.zoom.us/apps/D6gsxPEXS8eNr9d6gNFCIg" target="_blank">Download Mentimeter</a>